Don’t get scared by GST/HST payment dates. You’re not the one paying. You’re getting paid.

-Want to know what the GST/HST tax credit is and when you will receive your payments once you’ve qualified for it?
+Want to know what the GST/HST tax credit is and when the GST payment dates are?
+Keep reading.

+The GST/HST tax credit aims to help lower-income households.
 When you purchase various goods and services in Canada, chances are you’ll have to pay Goods and Sales Tax (GST) and/or Harmonized Sales Tax (HST).
-As mentioned, the GST/HST tax credit is a financial benefit provided by the federal government, which helps offset the amount of GST and HST that consumers get charged for during a tax year.
+As mentioned, the GST/HST tax credit is a financial benefit provided by the federal government, which helps offset the amount of GST and HST that consumers get charged during a tax year.

 The credit involves 4 annual (quarterly) non-taxable payments and is meant for families, spouses, common-law partners, and individuals who have low to moderate net incomes.